 Enabling Automatic Backups via the Cloudinary Management Console

 Note: If you are planning on using your own Amazon S3 or Google Cloud Storage buckets instead of Cloudinary’s storage, we recommend setting up those buckets with your Cloudinary account before proceeding with the following steps.
-This will help to ensure all files are properly backed up to your account.
-You can learn how to do this later in the tutorial.
+You can refer to the documentation hereto set up your own backup storage.

 To set up Cloudinary’s Automatic Backup feature, take the following steps:

-- Select the Settings icon, which resembles a gear.
+Select the Settings icon, which resembles a gear on the bottom left side.

-- Directly under the Automatic Backup drop-down field is a new link labeled Perform initial backup.
-Select it.
+Directly under the Automatic Backup drop-down field is a new link labeled Perform initial backup.
+Select it (you can see it in the screenshot above).

 If you have successfully done this, a popup window labeled Initial Backup will appear.
 Additionally, the email address associated with your account will be added to the window’s Notification email field.
 Verify or change the address, then select the window’s OK button.